 How to Optimize for Google Near Me Searches

-“Near me” is a significant and growing segment of Google’s search business.
-Whether they’re looking for pizza, gas stations or dentists, users are adding “near me” to the search terms – and Google is delivering.
+“Near me” has become a remarkably growing segment of Google’s search business.
+Whether it’s pizza, gas stations, or dentists, users are increasingly adding “near me” to the search terms … and Google is delivering.

-For businesses, knowing how to optimize for Google near me searches is essential, not just for gaining new customers, but for improving search rankings, as well.
+For businesses, knowing how to optimize for Google near me searches is essential, not just for gaining new customers, but also for improving search rankings.

 Google Near Me and Google My Business

-To improve where your company shows up in “near me” searches, it’s important to optimize your Google My Business Listings.
-Google My Business is a free tool that enables businesses and organizations to define and improve their business presence across Google applications, including search and Maps.
+To improve where your company shows up in “near me” searches, it’s important for businesses to optimize their Google My Business Listings.
+Google My Business is a free tool that lets businesses and organizations define and improve their business presence across Google applications, including search and maps.

-Google My Business includes business information such as contact information, hours, locations and photos.
-It also enables businesses to publish posts, answer questions and make reservations directly from the Google search results page.
+Google My Business includes business information such as contact information, hours, locations, and photos.
+It also allows businesses to publish posts, answer questions, and make reservations directly from the Google search results page.